Combining finance, strategy and corporate governance

 To illustrate the role of corporate governance on financial decisions, let's take the case of two companies, both aiming to become major players in their respective sectors within the space of a few decades.
 This ambition is driven by their respective No. 1s, both of whom are strong personalities.
 If the sectors concerned are already mature or in the process of becoming so, organic growth alone will not enable them to realize this project, which will consequently require external growth, via mergers and acquisitions with other companies in their sectors.
 How can these operations be financed?
 This is where the governance system comes into play:

-• Company B also has an all-powerful No. 1, simply because he is, by far, the main shareholder, either directly or through a more or less sophisticated architecture.
+- Company B also has an all-powerful No. 1, simply because he is, by far, the main shareholder, either directly or through a more or less sophisticated architecture.
 This is the case for many contemporary companies, including some of the biggest; for example, to take a topical case, the Altice group created and run by Patrick Drahi.
-As the group's majority shareholder (estimated at 60%), and with the intention of remaining so, Drahi avoids diluting his power of control, on the one hand by resorting to an architecture of holdings and differentiated voting rights (from 1 to 15 for his latest issue), but above all by resorting to borrowing as his main means of financing.
+Since Drahi is the group's majority shareholder (estimated at 60%) and intends to remain so, he avoids diluting his power of control, on the one hand by resorting to an architecture of holdings and differentiated voting rights (from 1 to 15 for his latest issue), but above all by resorting to borrowing as his main means of financing.
 This policy, favored by very favorable interest rates, lowering the average cost of capital, resulted - as we know - in a mountain of debt ($50 billion), putting the group in great difficulty...

 So, in both cases, the governance regime had a strong influence on financial choices.